parasti/resize-pot/README.md

-# resize-pot
-Resize images to the nearest power-of-2
+Resize images to the next or nearest power-of-2

 https://parasti.github.io/resize-pot/